groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-extraction/extract-pages-groupdocs-merger-java-guide/_index.md

 # How to Extract Specific Pages by Range Using GroupDocs.Merger for Java

-Are you looking to efficiently **extract specific pages** from a document using page number ranges?
-Whether you're working on a project that requires selective data manipulation or simply want to streamline your document processing workflow, this guide is here to help.
-We'll explore how GroupDocs.Merger for Java can simplify extracting even‑numbered pages within a given range in documents like Word files.
+If you need to **extract specific pages** from a large document—whether it’s a Word contract, a PDF report, or a PowerPoint deck—this guide shows you a clean, programmatic way to do it with GroupDocs.Merger for Java.
+You’ll see why extracting pages by range matters, how to target even‑numbered pages, and how to integrate the solution into your existing Java project.

-**What You'll Learn:**
+**What You’ll Learn**
-- How to use GroupDocs.Merger for Java to extract specific pages from a document.
+- The step‑by‑step process to extract specific pages from any supported document type.
-- Setting up and configuring your environment for optimal performance.
-- Understanding key parameters and options in the extraction process.

-Let's dive into this practical implementation guide, but first, let’s cover some prerequisites.
+- How to configure range options such as even pages, odd pages, or custom page lists.
+- Tips for handling large files and avoiding common pitfalls.

 ## Quick Answers
 - **What does “extract specific pages” mean?** Selecting only the pages you need from a larger document.